Defaultplayer001/PSP-Community-Update/ReadMe.md

 Do at your own risk!

+Requires: Memory stick with 118mb free space.
+(32mb card users see instructions at bottom.)

+CFW = Custom Firmware.
+Modified software for the PSP that adds features.

 ------

 Instructions

-1. Copy contents over to the root of your memory stick.
+1. Copy "PSP" and "seplugins" over to the root of your memory stick.

 2. Insert memory stick, update to 6.61 if you haven't already.
 Go to Games\Memory Stick\Update to 6.61 and launch!

 3. Go to Games\Memory Stick\LME Installer and launch!
 Follow the prompt and install.

 After it reboots, just go into your games and run the silver "Launch LME" Icon to go into CFW!
 You may also delete the 6.61 update and LME Installer.
-(Press triangle to access the option)
+(Press triangle to access the option.)

 If your PSP ever completely shuts off, you will have to launch again to activate your CFW.